Left Arrow

 Design thinking is an approach that flips that on its head – it’s not your responsibility to find solutions, your job is to use other people’s (your customers’) insights to develop solutions and drive the business forward by delivering what they want and need.

-It’s a user-centric approach to problem-solving that involves understanding their needs, redefining problems, and creating innovative solutions to prototype and test, so you gradually build up the proper solutions using “external” help (feedback from customers).
+It’s a user-centric approach to problem-solving that involves understanding their needs, redefining problems, and creating innovative solutions to prototype and test, so you gradually build up the proper solutions using “external” help (feedback from customers) - see the ultimate design thinking principles for UX.

 How Does it Work in Finance?